pajod/gpu-passthrough/README.md

 The first step to facilitating PCI-e passthrough of any kind is enabling virtualization acceleration and IOMMU in your motherboard's BIOS settings.
-Consult your motherboard manual to find options relating to AMD-V&trade;, AMD-Vi, VT-d, VT-x or anything else with virtualization-related keywords and enable those options.
+Consult your motherboard manual to find options relating to AMD-V&trade;, AMD-Vi, SVM, VT-d, VT-x or anything else with virtualization-related keywords and enable those options.

+After rebooting to save your settings, completely power off the machine at least once, as some BIOS settings do not or not fully take effect during regular reboots.

 Next, we need to enable support for IOMMU in the Linux kernel.
 Assuming that you use GRUB as your boot loader, we need to append one of the following strings to